easybuilders/easybuild/docs/Extended_dry_run.rst

 EasyBuild framework via the ``easybuild.tools.run`` are *not* executed, only reported (see also :ref:`extended_dry_run_guidelines_easyblocks_framework_functions_run_cmd`).

-This typically includes the commands that are defined in the easyblockto be run as a part of the configure/build/install steps.
+This typically includes the commands that are defined in the easyblock to be run as a part of the configure/build/install steps.

 For example::